 Types of Malaysian honey

-The most important ones (both popular and highly medicinal) are: Tualang honey, Gelam honey, Kelulut honey (from different places like Hitam or Putih), Pineapple honey (known as nenas madu), Durian honey (Durio zibethinus Murr.), and other forest honeys known as “Hutan honey” (meaning jungle honey) commercialized under specific brands such as Pucuk Daun honey and Ee Feng Gu honey, or some “tropical honey” known by the brand “Borneo honey”.
+The most important ones (both popular and highly medicinal) are: Tualang honey, Gelam honey, Kelulut honey (from different places like Hitam or Putih), Pineapple honey (known as nenas madu), Durian honey (Durio zibethinus Murr.), and other forest honeys known as “Hutan honey” (meaning jungle honey) commercialized under specific brands such as Pucuk Daun honey and Ee Feng Gu honey, or some “tropical honey” produced in the deep rainforest of the region Borneo, especially from the tree Acacia Mangium, known as “Borneo honey”.

-And there are also some common honeys such as acacia (from Acacia mangium trees), longan, rubber tree or sourwood.
+And there are also some common honeys such as acacia (yet, different than the well-known European acacia honey), longan, rubber tree or sourwood honeys.

 Tualang honey (aka rainforest honey)